 How to grow salt crystals Easter science activity for kids and easy chemistry experiment.Pin

 Here we went with an Easter egg theme for our salt crystals.
-But you could use paper cutouts of any shape.
+But you could use paper cutouts of any shape or even string or pipe cleaners suspended in the solution.

 • Construction Paper